 - Contact Amazon support by phone, chat, or email

 - Explain your problem and how the item arriving late was an inconvenience.
 Be polite and courteous.

 - Ask what options they are willing to extend to you to keep your service as a Prime member

 - Enjoy and say thanks!

-One time I called back, talked to someone in a much better mood and they got me the free extension.
+One time that happened to me and I called back, talked to someone in a much better mood and they got me the free extension.
 There’s no harm in trying!

 Does this work if I’m not an Amazon Prime member yet?